MileHacker Logo

 Transport Connections

-• São Paulo and Campinas: Major transport hubs with extensive bus routes, airports, and highway connections.
+• São Paulo and Campinas: Key transport hubs with extensive bus routes, airports, and highway connections.

-• Easy connections from these cities to other regions of Brazil.
+• Easy connections from these municipalities to other zones of Brazil.

-• São Paulo > Coastal São Paulo > Paraná > Santa Catarina: Combines urban, beach, and southern charm.
+• São Paulo > Coastal São Paulo > Paraná > Santa Catarina: Combines urban, beach, and in the south charm.

 Suggested Longer Routes

-São Paulo > Minas Gerais (Historical Route): A journey through Brazil's colonial past, focusing on historical towns and art.
+São Paulo > Minas Gerais (Historical Route): A journey through Brazil's colonial past, focusing concerning historical towns and art.

 Extended Travel Planning